 The excitement built as we approached a pod of almost fifteen bulls relaxing on the sandy beach.
 We giggled as a particularly larger one attempted to make his way out of the water.
 It quickly became clear that lugging around a ton and a half of body weight with no legs, can be quite difficult.
 He used a combination of full body rolls and a worming movement, matched with constant grunting.
 Despite the interesting smells that protruded from them, what ensued after that was pure comedy.
 The big herd of males would work on getting as close as possible to one another.
 Their massive scarred bodies appeared to be melting in a puddle around them, with an undersized head floating somewhere on top.
 Just as everyone settles, one bull would rear with with a roar and stab his ivory tusks into his closest buddy.
 This would set off a chain reaction of jabs throughout the group, followed by more cuddles and lots more interesting sounds from both ends.

 It’s quite a scene to watch us all gear up and get off the boat.
-Our crew of eight first attempts to find their driest base layer, then pulls on a mixture of wool mid layers, before configuring some combo of our foul weather gear on top.
+Our crew of eight first attempts to find their driest base layer, then pulls on a mixture of wool mid-layers, before configuring some combo of our foul weather gear on top.
 Then comes packing the camera bags.
-Most of us are carrying a stand alone production unit on our backs to be prepared for whatever shot may present itself.
+Most of us are carrying a stand-alone production unit on our backs to be prepared for whatever shot may present itself.
 Between Canon, Panasonic, Sony, and DJI- we have most of the bases covered.
-We also always take the survival suits in case the dinghy fails, flare guns to scare away curious polar bears, and a med kit incase someone is injured.
+We also always take survival suits in case the dinghy fails, flare guns to scare away curious polar bears, and a med kit in case someone is injured.
+We also have safety equipment with us like snow goggles, gloves, spiked boots, and so on.
 Last but not least, we load two rifles and decide which of the permitted crew will be taking a gun instead of a camera.
 I like to think the designers of the Swan 48′ would be proud to see how well she hosted us in circumstances she was so oppositely created for.

 We load up the dinghy, and make the half mile trip two times to get all of the people and gear on land.
 Everyone makes it to the top well before me, and sets up our little day camp.
 The tripods go up, the moonshine comes out, and everyones laughter seems to hang a bit longer in the windless sky.
 I look up at and enjoy the view of the midnight sun silhouetting the crew, and pull my camera to my eye with a smile.
 Being behind the lens here is a true photographer’s delight for a very long list of reasons.
 My favorite, is that the sun appears to always be rising or setting, along some bold mountain skyline.
 A never ending “golden hour” of light which sets the scene for endless sun flares and dramatic back lighting.
 I make my way up to them, when-